andiub97/CovidPubRank/README.md

 To test the strong scalability of the algorithms implemented in our project it was been used Google Cloud Platform (GCP) which allowed us to increase the performances by adding or removing resources from the system.

 # Steps
-The implementation of our application is mainly composed by three main steps:
+The implementation of our application is mainly composed by four main steps:

 * Loads a graph's list of edges from a given file path
 * Loads node labels from a given file path